ThomasVon2021/blikvm-site/docs/en/switch-guide.md

     * The switch package only provides a USB power cable, but does not provide a power adapter.
 The customer needs to configure a power adapter (5V).
     * **Desktop controller** can control HDMI switch with USB cable.
 For customers who do not use KVM, this is another way of switching for easy cable management.
     * HDMI input support up to **4096x2160/60Hz** resolution
+    * 4K 60Hz input, the power is about 200 mW.

 ## **Interface diagram**